Skip to main content

 Distributors selling both cigarettes and little cigars are considered “stamping distributors” and must be licensed under the Cigarette Tax Act or the Cigarette Use Tax Act and the Tobacco Products Tax Act.

 Retailers of cigarettes and tobacco products as defined in the Cigarette Tax Act, the Cigarette Use Tax Act, or the Tobacco Products Tax Act must also obtain a Cigarette and Tobacco Products Retailer License.
 This License allows retailers to sell electronic cigarettes.
-Retailers must pay an annual license fee of $75 per retail location.
+Retailers must pay an annual license fee per retail location.
 This fee must be submitted electronically with your initial license application.
-The annual renewal fee of $75 also must be submitted electronically using MyTax Illinois.
+The annual renewal fee also must be submitted electronically using MyTax Illinois.

 Questions?